 5. It Hurts When You Have Sex

 Some people report that sex changes a bit after you get an IUD, with certain positions feeling a bit more painful.
-However, if suddenly sex starts hurting, that may be your body telling you that your IUD isn’t where it’s supposed to be.
-This makes sense — if your IUD has gotten itself displaced, it could have found itself in a place that can make sex more painful, such as poking out of your cervix, which is a tender spot for many folks, even without an IUD.
+However, if suddenly sex starts hurting after that period has passed and your IUD has settled in, that may be your body telling you that your IUD isn’t where it’s supposed to be, like poking into your cervix.
+Sex with an IUD isn't meant to hurt once your body gets used to its presence.

 6. You’re Dealing With Abnormal Vaginal Discharge

-Vaginal discharge is your body’s totally normal way of cleaning your vagina.
-However, abnormal discharge can also be a sign that your IUD has slipped and is irritating your body.
-If you notice that your discharge is off in color, texture, or smell and it’s not a yeast infection or one of the other reasons your discharge can get messed up, contact your doctor to see if your IUD might be the culprit.
+Abnormal discharge can be a sign that your IUD has slipped and is irritating your body.
+If you notice that your discharge is off in color, texture, or smell, and it’s not a yeast infection or one of the other reasons your discharge can get messed up, contact your doctor.

 7. You’re Bleeding More Than Usual

-Your period will most likely change after you start your IUD — if you have the hormonal version, Mirena, you’ll probably start experiencing lighter (or even no) periods once your body gets used to it.
-In contrast, the non-hormonal copper IUD, Paragard, is known to make makes periods heavier, and lots of people experience some spotting for first couple months after they get their IUDs.
+Your period will most likely change after you start your IUD.
+If you have the hormonal version, you’ll probably start experiencing lighter (or even no) periods.
+The non-hormonal copper IUD is known to make makes periods heavier, and lots of people experience some spotting for the first couple months.
 However, if you notice that your bleeding is more intense than usual or you’re spotting heavily between periods, that might be because your IUD is displaced.

 8. You're Suddenly Getting Really Intense Cramps